xiaoxianyu-office/mm/Mobs/Options.md

 Defaults to `true`.

 Available values:
 - `true` - despawns the mob if there are no nearby players, on chunk unload.
-This option obeys the regular `/mm m kill` command.
 - `false` - similar to `persistent` but can be despawned.
-This option obeys the regular `/mm m kill` command.
 - `chunk` - despawns the mob when the chunk unloads.
-This option obeys the regular `/mm m kill` command.
 - `persistent` - the mob is persistent and doesn't despawn.
-To remove a persistent mob, you have to append `-p` to the kill command, like so: `/mm m kill -p <type>`.
+To remove a persistent mob, you have to either use the kill command (`/mm m kill <type>`) or append the `-p` flag to the killall one (`/mm m killall -p`).
+More information on the subject can be found [here](/Commands-and-Permissions#mob-commands).
 ```yml
 Options:
   Despawn: true